BobcatRobotics/TeamDocumentation/romi/Three/subsystem-lesson.md

 ---

 ## Step 5: Extension Ideas

-* Create subsystems for shooter, intake, or arm mechanisms.
 * Use encoders or gyros for feedback in subsystem methods.
 * Combine multiple commands using `SequentialCommandGroup` or `ParallelCommandGroup`.